 ProtonVPN also has an extensive feature list, including tools for tracker blocking that allows you to stay totally anonymous online, and a version of split tunneling (though this feature differs from OS to OS).

-Another downside is that ProtonVPN doesn’t have a live chat.
+The downside is that ProtonVPN doesn’t have a live chat.
 However, support is perfectly reachable through support tickets, and their extensive help centers are there for you to use.

 How we selected and tested these VPNs